MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 The Office cloud policy service is part of a portal for managing Office 365 ProPlus and includes many of the same user-based policy settings that are available when using Group Policy on Windows Server.

+Security Policy Advisor, which can be used with Office cloud policy service, is now available for public preview.
+You can use Security Policy Advisor to receive and implement security policy recommendations that are based on Microsoft best practices and information about your existing environment.
+For more information, see [Overview of Security Policy Advisor](overview-of-security-policy-advisor.md).

 ## Requirements for using the Office cloud policy service

 The following are the requirements for using the Office cloud policy service with Office 365 ProPlus: